mcmonkeys1/one-click-translate-page/README.md

+## This repository is no longer maintained.
+Compatibility was broken by Mozilla.
 # One-Click Translate Page
 A basic Mozilla Firefox AddOn.
 Press the Translate button and the page will open in Google Translate in your chosen language.